awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 SSIS projects are organized into packages saved as XML\-based \.dtsx files\.
 Packages can contain control flows and data flows\.
 You use data flows to represent ETL operations\.
 After deployment, packages are stored in SQL Server in the SSISDB database\.
 SSISDB is an online transaction processing \(OLTP\) database in the full recovery mode\.

 Amazon RDS for SQL Server supports running SSIS directly on an RDS DB instance\.
 You can enable SSIS on an existing or new DB instance\.
 SSIS is installed on the same DB instance as your database engine\.

-RDS supports the following SQL Server editions and versions for SSIS:
+RDS supports SSIS for SQL Server Standard and Enterprise Editions on the following versions:
-+ SQL Server 2017: Standard and Enterprise editions, version 14\.00\.3223\.3\.v1 and later
++ SQL Server 2017, version 14\.00\.3223\.3\.v1 and later
-+ SQL Server 2016: Standard and Enterprise editions, version 13\.00\.5426\.0\.v1 and later
++ SQL Server 2016, version 13\.00\.5426\.0\.v1 and later

 ## Limitations and Recommendations<a name="SSIS.Limitations"></a>